Which Of The Following Causes Economic Growth

 • Value-Added Industries: Developing value-added industries that process natural resources can create jobs and boost economic growth.

-The Link to Growth: While natural resources can contribute to economic growth, it's important to manage them sustainably and diversify the economy to avoid over-reliance on resource extraction.
-The "resource curse" highlights the potential negative consequences of over-dependence on natural resources, including corruption, inequality, and lack of diversification.
+The Link to Growth: While natural resources can contribute to economic growth, don't forget to manage them sustainably and diversify the economy to avoid over-reliance on resource extraction.
+The "resource curse" highlights the potential negative consequences of over-dependence on natural resources, including corruption, inequality, and lack of diversification That's the part that actually makes a difference..

 5. Efficient Resource Allocation: Maximizing Output